ibelem/webml-website/_posts/2018-10-03-call-for-participation-in-machine-learning-for-the-web-community-group.md

 layout: post
 title: 'Call for Participation in Machine Learning for the Web Community Group'
 date: 2018-10-03 20:42:03 +0800
-categories: blog
 author: W3C Team
 avatar: https://avatars.githubusercontent.com/u/379216?s=200&v=4
+categories: blog
 ---

-The Machine Learning for the Web Community Group (https://www.w3.org/community/webmachinelearning) has been launched:
+The [Machine Learning for the Web Community Group](https://www.w3.org/community/webmachinelearning) has been launched.

 The mission of the Machine Learning for the Web Community Group (WebML CG) is to make Machine Learning a first-class web citizen by incubating and developing a dedicated low-level Web API for machine learning inference in the browser.
 Please see the [charter](https://webmachinelearning.github.io/charter) for more information.